 How often should I update my dashboard?

-The dashboard is the first thing users see when they log into the DAM system.
+The dashboard is the first thing users see when they log in to your DAM site.
 This first experience is critical to helping users find what they need.
-If a user sees out-of-date information or imagery, why should they expect the rest of the DAM system to be any different?
+If a user sees out-of-date information or imagery, why would they expect the rest of the DAM system to be any different?

 Other triggers for updating the dashboard:

 - Updates to your brand.
 The dashboard should strongly reflect your brand.
-Any updates to the visual or written style of your brand should be reflected in your dashboard.
+Any updates to the visual or written style of your brand should also be applied to your dashboard.

-- Disconnect between popular searches and spotlight searches and collections.
+- Changes in your popular search terms.
 Spotlight searches and spotlight collections provide a quick and easy way for users to initiate their search.
-Use Insights to monitor the most common search terms and use them to inform your spotlight searches and collections, which will help users get to the assets they want, faster.
+Consult Insights to monitor the most common search terms and use them to inform your spotlight searches and collections, which will help users get to the assets they want, faster.

 What tasks are associated with updating the dashboard?

 - Update spotlight collections

 - Revisit the language/terminology used